root-project/web/manual/root_collections/index.md

 #### TClonesArray

-A [TClonesArray](https://root.cern/doc/master/classTClonesArray.html) is an array of identical (clone) objects.
+A {% include ref class="TClonesArray" %} is an array of identical (clone) objects.
 The class is specially designed for repetitive data analysis tasks, where in a loop many times the same objects, are created and deleted.
 The memory for the objects stored in the array is allocated only once in the lifetime.
 All objects must be of the same class.
-For the rest this class has the same properties as a [TObjArray](https://root.cern/doc/master/classTObjArray.html).
+For the rest this class has the same properties as a {% include ref class="TObjArray" %}.

-The only supported way to add objects to [TClonesArray](https://root.cern/doc/master/classTClonesArray.html) is via the `new()` method.
+The only supported way to add objects to {% include ref class="TClonesArray" %} is via the `new()` method.

 ### Sorted ROOT collections